SudoerUser/sudoeruser/README.md

 ### Hi there 👋
-My name is Amir M. Jahangirzadeh.I am a Unix systems programmer and I am also Very Interested To *nix Systems Programming,Reverse Engineering and Malware Analysis.
+My name is Amir M. Jahangirzadeh.I am a Unix systems programmer and I am also Very Interested To Reverse Engineering and Malware Analysis.

 <h2 align="center">Technologies & Languages I use</h2>